learngermanghana/sedifexbiz/README.md

 ## What’s inside
 - `web/` — React + Vite + TypeScript PWA
-- `functions/` — Firebase Cloud Functions (Node 20) for store onboarding and stock receipts
+- `functions/` — Cloud Functions (Node 20) for workspace management backed by the Sedifex Data API
 - `firestore.rules` — Multi-tenant security rules scaffold
 - `.github/workflows/` — Optional CI for deploying Functions (if you want to use GitHub Actions)